 That’s why I pray every day that I would get out of God’s way so that I can be God’s way.

 I’d love your company on this journey of becoming God’s way in the world, of becoming the people God intends and calls us to be.
-I think I may have something to teach you, and I know you’ll have much to teach me.
-If you’d like to join me, please consider subscribing to my blog either in a reader or via email.
-I write three, sometimes four, times a week, so I won’t overwhelm your reader or your inbox☺
+If you’d like to join me, please consider subscribing to my blog.
+I usually write one (or occasionally two) posts a week, so I won’t overwhelm your inbox.☺

 And please feel free to write to me: I love to hear from readers.
 You’re one of the main reasons I write, and I learn so much from you…but only if you talk to me.
 You are always welcome to leave a comment on my blog or drop me an email.
 Please do!